Open Questions & Risks

 Medium |

 LLM call analytics with proxy metrics implemented.
-Call categorization and orchestration ratio alerts planned. |
+Call categorisation and orchestration ratio alerts planned. |

 | SQLite contention under concurrent access |